jigarius/drupal-ui-patterns-example/README.md

-# Drupal UI Pattern Example
+# Drupal UI Patterns Example

-This code was written to support the article [Drupal UI Patterns:
+This code was written to support the article Drupal UI Patterns:
-Component Driven Development in Drupal](http://jigarius.com/node/8) on [jigarius.com](http://jigarius.com/).
+Component Driven Development in Drupal on [jigarius.com](http://jigarius.com/).

 ## See the code in action